rust-lang/book/nostarch/chapter20.md

         list_of_numbers.iter().map(|i| i.to_string()).collect();
 ```

+Listing 20-29: Using a closure with the `map` method to convert numbers to strings

-Or we could name a function as the argument to `map` instead of the closure,
+Or we could name a function as the argument to `map` instead of the closure.
-like this:
+Listing 20-30 shows what this would look like.

 ```
     let list_of_numbers = vec![1, 2, 3];